Get all the satisfaction of ooey, gooey delicious brownies without the added oil with these vegan avocado brownies.

 - 2 tsp vanilla extract

-- 1 cup all-purpose flour or gluten free 1:1
+- 1 cup all-purpose flour or equal amount of gluten free flour

 - ½ cup cocoa powder